 Trust me.
 You need this in your life.
 Your family will thank you.
 If you share it, your friends will thank you.
-And, I promise…this will be your new favorite dish to bring to the neighborhood BBQ.
+And, I promise...this will be your new favorite corn recipe to bring to the neighborhood BBQ.

-In this recipe, I used two types of corn; white and roasted.
-I cut the white corn off the cob, and bought frozen roasted corn at Trader Joe’s, which has a bit of char on it.
-As a result, the two blended nicely and got along well in the skillet. 🙂
+I used two types of corn; white and roasted.
+I cut the white corn off the cob, and bought frozen roasted corn at the grocery store, which had a bit of char on it.
+As a result, the two blended nicely and got along well in the skillet.

 - Remove the husks of white corn and cut corn off the cob into a large bowl.

 - Add the frozen roasted corn to the bowl.

 - Melt butter in a large skillet and add onion.
 Saute' over medium heat for 1 minute.

 - Add corn to skillet and stir well over heat for a 5 minutes.